 It is easy to blame capitalism, but the simple truth is that the problem is our choices.
 Work and the consumerist lifestyle exist for the benefit of the system.
-We are lead to do what is good for the system at the expense of what is good for us.
+We are lead to do what is right for the system at the expense of what is right for us.

 But still, most morning, we rush out after eating a convenient but unhealthy breakfast.
 We jaywalk busy streets because we can’t wait for the light to change.

 Soon after, we cram into a crowded train filled with people in the same situation.
 We pass through the city in tin cans, breathing recycled air, so close together that we can feel each other’s heat.

 Some mornings there are emergencies on the subway, we wait for emergency services to remove the person.
 The saddest part is that emergency rarely happens outside of rush-hour.
 You could argue that this happens because fewer people ride during these times, but I’d say it happens because life is much more stressful during rush-hour.’